AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Experiments

 \subsection{Experimental Results}

-\textbf{Node classification.} We implement the \textit{Ensemble} variant and AKE-GNN based on GRAND~\cite{feng2020graph}.
-The comparison with the baselines on Cora, CiteSeer, and PubMed datasets is reported in Table~\ref{table:results_of_public}.
-We can see that AKE-GNN consistently outperforms both the single-view GNNs and multi-view GNNs, which demonstrates the effectiveness of adaptive knowledge exchange in modeling the relationship of multiple views.
-Notably, AKE-GNN achieves the state-of-the-art results---85.9\% accuracy---on the Cora semi-supervised node classification dataset\footnote{https://paperswithcode.com/sota/node-classification-on-cora-with-public-split}.
-The outperformance over the Ensemble shows that the adaptive integration of multiple views in AKE-GNN is superior to the simple ensemble of multi-view GNNs.
-In contrast to Ensemble, which requires simultaneous inference of the multiple models, the inference cost of AKE-GNN is the same as a single-view model.
-Moreover, we compare our methods with Graft~\cite{meng2020filter} by replacing our adaptive exchange scheme with the adaptive weighting method.
-We can find that our method consistently surpasses Graft, which suggests that our fine-grained approach to exchange part of the knowledge in each GNN is more effective for multi-view GNNs.
+\paragraph{Node classification.} We implement AKE-GNN and the \textit{Ensemble} variant based on GRAND~\cite{feng2020graph}.
+The comparison with baseline models on Cora, CiteSeer, and PubMed is reported in Table~\ref{table:results_of_public}.
+We find that AKE-GNN consistently outperforms both the single-view GNNs and multi-view GNNs, which demonstrates the effectiveness of adaptive knowledge exchange in modeling the relationship of multiple views.
+Notably, AKE-GNN achieves the state-of-the-art results with 85.9\% accuracy on the Cora semi-supervised node classification dataset.
+AKE-GNN improves GCN by an average 3.9\% in terms of test accuracy on Cora.
+The outperformance over the \emph{Ensemble} shows that the adaptive integration of multiple views in AKE-GNN is more effective than the simple ensemble of GNNs trained on different views.
+Contrary to \emph{Ensemble}, which requires simultaneous inference of the multiple models, the inference cost of AKE-GNN is the same as a single-view model.
+Moreover, we compare our methods with the adaptive weighting method following~\citet{meng2020filter}.
+AKE-GNN consistently surpasses this method, which suggests that our fine-grained method to exchange part of the knowledge in each GNN is more effective for multi-view GNNs.